MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 To print more or fewer errors, use the new **VerboseErrorCount parameter** to define the number of errors you want to print.

-For more information, see [Using PowerShell with the Azure Information Protection unified client](clientv2-admin-guide-powershell.md).
+For more information, see [Using PowerShell with the Azure Information Protection unified client](clientv2-admin-guide-powershell.md) and [Troubleshooting your unified labeling on-premises scanner deployment](../deploy-aip-scanner-tsg.md).

 ### Fixes and improvements